-(iii) Useful life of Property, Plant and Equipments
+(iv) Useful life of property, plant and equipment

-As described in note 3.12 above, the Company reviews the estimated useful lives of the property, plant and equipment at the end of each reporting period.
+As described in Note 3.12 above, the Company reviews the estimated useful lives of the property, plant and equipment at the end of each reporting period.
 During the current year, the directors determined that the useful lives of all the assets in the property, plant and equipment with respect to previous year shall remain unchanged.

-(iv) Physical verification of raw materials
+(v) Physical verification of raw materials

-The raw material inventory comprising of rawsugar and coal are stored in heaps.
+The raw material inventory comprising of raw sugar and coal are stored in heaps.
 The inventories are physically verified by the management by engaging a surveyor to measure the volume and density to estimate the quantity of physical inventory.

-Parry Sugars Refinery India Private Limited Notes forming part of the financial statements as of and for the year ended Mar 31, 2022 [All amounts are in Rupees takhs unless otherwise stated)
+Parry Sugars Refinery India Private Limited Notes forming part of the financial statements as of and for the year ended Mar 31, 2023 (All amounts are in Rupees lakh unless otherwise stated)